 - Dogs who get scraps may refuse to eat their normal food without them.

 - It unbalances the dog’s regular diet and they can get overweight.

 - Your dog may misbehave during your mealtimes, as they think they’re going to get food, too.

 - Too many vegetables can cause wind.
 Not a problem for your dog, but it could be for you!

-- Fatty foods can cause tummy upsets, which can be as serious as painful pancreatitis.
+- Fatty foods can cause stomach upsets, which can be as serious as painful pancreatitis.

 - Human foods contain lots of extra calories for our pets.
-To a medium-sized dog, eating a cube of cheese is like a person eating two scones – and to them a Christmas dinner would be the equivalent of us eating 3,000 calories.
+To a medium-sized dog, eating one fried egg is like a person eating two ring donuts.

 There are lots of doggy diets – but which is right for your dog?
 Our vets have put together their top tips and advice.

 Your dog's weight

 Watch our video and learn how to keep an eye on your dog's weight with our simple, at-home weight check.